chevereto/v4-docs/guides/server/vps.md

 We offer a [paid installation service](https://chevereto.com/support) for this guide.
 We will install Chevereto VPS for you, including all the requirements and configurations.
 :::

 Collection of universal bash scripts to install Chevereto in any VPS (Virtual Private Server).
-We strongly recommend [DigitalOcean](https://chevereto.com/go/digitalocean), [Vultr](https://chevereto.com/go/vultr) and [Linode](https://chevereto.com/go/linode).

 ## Repository